10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 5. Demonstrate your expertise

-In order to position yourself as the ideal solution provider, you’ve got to stand apart from the competition by proving your expertise.
+To position yourself as the ideal solution provider, you’ve got to stand apart from the competition by proving your expertise.
 The way to achieve this is to establish yourself as an authority, as a thought leader, and as an expert in your industry.
 Engage your audience by posting updates that are interesting and relevant.
-Share with them all the knowledge you have.
-If you show great value and you share great content, people will see that you’re well informed.
+Share all the knowledge you have with them.
+If you show great value and share great content, people will see you’re well-informed.
 When they’re ready to make a buying decision, they’ll want to talk to you.

 6. Differentiate from competitors

-Once you’ve demonstrated your expertise, you have to differentiate yourself from your competitors.
-Now, this means setting yourself apart from the competition by communicating your own unique message.
+Once you’ve demonstrated your expertise, you must differentiate yourself from your competitors.
+This means setting yourself apart from the competition by communicating your unique message.
 What makes you different?
 What are the essential elements that make you different?
 Customers have so many choices available to them, but this actually complicates the buying process and lengthens the sales cycle.
-Therefore, by differentiating from your competitors, you’re making it easier for customers to come to a decision, which shortens the buying cycle.
+Therefore, differentiating from your competitors makes it easier for customers to decide, which shortens the buying cycle.

 7. Assess prospects’ needs

-If you’re asking all the right questions on social media, you’ll get great answers.
+You’ll get great answers if you’re asking all the right questions on social media.
 Even better, your followers will see that you’re asking those questions.
-When they come up against an obstacle, they’ll reach out to you for a solution because you’ve shown them that you’re interested in learning about your customer base, and you’re in touch with their needs.
+When they come up against an obstacle, they’ll reach out to you for a solution because you’ve shown them that you’re interested in learning about your customer base and are in touch with their needs.
 Best of all, you’re already in conversation with them.

 How to sell using social media, deliver sales presentations, ask for the sale, get spin-off business, social media selling